gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 ### `8` - Toybox's File
 > #### `0.8.5`
+> The Toybox's "file" command is for determining the type of a given file or files.

-> Optional?
-Maybe you need.
+> **Optional?** Maybe you need.
 ```bash
 # Copy Toybox's .config file.
 cp -v ../../files/toybox-0.8.5/.config.file.nlns .config